In the field of car sales, Toyota is a major player. Learn how letting their employees “pull the cord” can help your team become more successful.

 Toyota does things differently, some would say better.
 But allowing their employees to “pull the cord” is revolutionary, risk-taking, and HUGELY successful.
 Find out why…

 While better leadership is vital within all successful teams, Toyota has gone in a completely different direction – instead of focusing exclusively on improving the skills of the leaders at the top of the corporate skyscraper, they’ve gone down to the people actually tightening the bolts on the assembly line and given them the power!

 In 2014 Toyota sold over $216 billion (with a B) dollars’ worth of cars worldwide.
-That not only makes them the #1 car company for 2014, but makes their sales more than double many of the other companies that made the Top 10.
-And while that is a TON of money, they are selling basically the same product as everyone else in the Top 10.
+That not only made them the #1 car company for 2014, but made their sales more than double many of the other companies that made the Top 10.
+And while that is a TON of money, they were selling basically the same product as everyone else in the Top 10.
 Every company on that list was selling cars of some sort.
 Sure, some were luxury cars, some were economical, some were big and some were small, but they were all selling cars.
 Why then was Toyota able to outdistance their competition and make people want to buy their cars more than everyone else’s?

 Toyota thinks of its employees as “team members” and actually involves them in the production process.
 Instead of simply treating employees as people who “put the car together”, they go a step beyond and encourage them to take an active role in the quality of the cars they’re making.
 Here’s how:

 - The Power to Pull the Cord – Toyota calls it the “andon cord” and it’s the cornerstone of Toyota’s philosophy.
 Employees at Toyota treat the next person on the assembly line as their customer and as a result, they will not pass a defective part on to that person.
 If a person finds a problem with any part of the car they’re working on, they “pull the cord” and stop the line – so they can fix the problem before the car goes any farther down the line.